deKeijzer/KB-74-OPSCHALER/Personal_folders/Megan/Portfolio Megan Meezen.md

 To see if there were any correlations between the KNMI data and the smart meter data for dwelling 378 I created a Seaborn heatmap.
 Due to the NaN's in 378 there are empty spaces.
 There are high negative correlations between certain variables and positieve correlations on certain variables.
 <p align="center"> <img src="https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Megan/portfoliolinks/Imagesportfolio/seaborncor.png"> </p>

+## Fourier series

+The goal for the project at first was to predict the overal energy and electrical consumption to eventually figure out when certain appliences were used in a dwelling/residential house to save energy.
+This eventually changed to predicting only the gas consumption which was already difficult.
+In order to eventually have predictions on which appliences households used regurlarly an Fourier model had to be applied to distinguish different appliences in the household from eachother.
+An ARIMA/ARMA model would have worked, but I got advised to do a Fourier series, but this proved to be very difficult.
+I found two different ways to program a Fourier signal(FFT).
+I would've also liked to create a ARIMA model, but this was not a priority at the moment.

 #### Communication